 Tuesday, April 14, 2026

-For over a decade, I have dedicated myself to a unique creative fusion: capturing the soul of Anime, Manga, and Light Novels through the 1,300-year-old Japanese poetic form of Tanka (31 syllables).
+For over a decade, a unique creative movement has been growing: capturing the essence of Anime, Manga, and Light Novels through the 1,300-year-old Japanese poetic form of Tanka (31 syllables).

 [Featured Work: Demon Slayer (Kimetsu no Yaiba)]